laurencmanis/3pt-Percentage-Model/README.md

 This project was completed as a part of the NBA Future Analytics Stars Program's interview process.
 The goal was to predict each player’s three-point percentage at the end of the 2022-23 season given their shooting statistics from October/November 2022.
-In order to so, applicants were provided with a CSV dataset, containing 12 features (various shooting statistics), and a target variable, three_pct_season.
+In order to so, applicants were provided with a CSV dataset, containing 12 features (various shooting statistics), and a target variable, three_pct_season, which I am unable to share.

 ## Notes & Assumptions:
 1. Only using data from the csv file provided (subset of 108 players)